Postdoctoral Research Associate Position

 This is a benefited, full-time Postdoctoral Research Associate position.
 Initial appointment is for one year, reappointment beyond the first year (up to two additional years) is contingent upon job performance and availability of funding.
 It is expected that the appointee will work extended hours as necessary to complete individual experiments.
 Postdoctoral Research Associates at the University of Massachusetts are unionized and receive standard salary and benefits, depending on years of experience.
 Salary is subject to bargaining unit contract.

 UMass Amherst is home to a vibrant research community, with strengths in genomics, molecular biology, plant biology, and evolutionary biology.
 Opportunities exist both to learn a range of cutting edge experimental and analytical methods, and to develop new research projects.
 The Pioneer Valley, where the town of Amherst is located, is a great place to live and work.
 The area is naturally beautiful, and UMass Amherst is part of a consortium of five colleges in the area (www.fivecolleges.edu), making for an intellectually rich environment.

 The position is available immediately, but the start date is negotiable.
 Candidates must apply online by submitting a cover letter, CV, and the contact details of three references willing to provide letters of recommendation to:

 Questions can be addressed to Dr. Madelaine Bartlett at firstname.lastname@example.org.

-Review of applications will begin August 26, 2016 and continue until the position is filled.
-Applications received by August 26th will be given priority consideration.
+Review of applications will begin September 28, 2016 and continue until the position is filled.

 The University of Massachusetts Amherst is an Affirmative Action/Equal Opportunity Employer of women, minorities, protected veterans, and individuals with disabilities and encourages applications from these and other protected group members.